dgeene/dotfiles/README.md

 For whatever reason it is not enabled in .tmux.conf even though it is there.
 Put this line in either .bashrc or .profile or both: alias tmux="TERM=screen-256color-bce tmux"
+Also if using putty or mtputty, enable utf-8 mode so we don't get funny characters to denote pane splits.
+To do that open the regular putty.exe go to Window > Translation > Remote character set.
+From the dropwdown select UTF-8.
+Save this session and you should be able to load it in mtputty.

 ## Tmuxifier
 Define the custom layouts path for tmuxifier in .profile or .bashrc so we can sync our custom layouts.